 Did you know?

-Lenders consider loans secured by collateral less risky than unsecured loans.
-With a secured loan, your lender can sell the asset you've put up as collateral if you're unable to repay your loan on time.
+Lenders consider loans secured by collateral less risky than unsecured personal loans.
+With a secured personal loan, your lender can sell the asset you've put up as collateral if you're unable to repay your loan on time.
 In this situation, your credit will likely suffer, but you might avoid a lawsuit with your creditor for defaulting.

 3 tips to help you prepare for weight loss surgery